 - Get vaccinations (at least four to six weeks before your travel date).

-- Consult with your doctor before you go if you are pregnant or have a pre-existing condition.
+- Consult with your doctor before

 What to Take